 My dissertation employs a meta-analysis of the intellectual work that contemporary Black thinkers who are women and gender non-conforming are doing or publicizing on social media as a means of challenging normative beliefs about where and by whom knowledge is created.
-My primary data includes interviews, a vast library of tweets now and connecting it with past work.
 I am using my analysis to make predictions about where such work might take us in the future.

 Here is what my dissertation is not: